frontenddogma/web-development-glossary/manuscript/i.md

 Internet Society
 : A non-profit organization founded in 1992 to provide leadership in Internet-related standards, education, access, and policy.
 The ISOC’s mission is “to promote the open development, evolution, and use of the Internet for the benefit of all people throughout the world.”&nbsp;[†](#w-isoc) ℹ︎&nbsp;[internetsociety.org](https://www.internetsociety.org/)

+InternetWorks
+: A web browser by BookLink Technologies.
+InternetWorks was the first browser to offer tabbed browsing.
+It was released in 1994.

 Interoperability
 : A characteristic of a product or system, whose interfaces are completely understood, to work with other products or systems, at present or in the future, in either implementation or access, without any restrictions.&nbsp;[†](#w-interoperability)

+Interpolation
+: An estimation method of constructing (finding) new data points based on the range of a discrete set of known data points.&nbsp;[†](#w-interpolation)

 Intersection Observer
 : An API providing a way to asynchronously observe changes in the intersection of a target element with an ancestor element or with a top-level document’s viewport.
 Historically, detecting visibility of an element, or the relative visibility of two elements in relation to each other, has been a difficult task for which solutions have been unreliable and prone to causing browsers and sites to become sluggish.
 The Intersection Observer API lets code register a callback function that is executed whenever an element they wish to monitor enters or exits another element (or the viewport), or when the amount by which the two intersect changes by a requested amount.&nbsp;[‡](#m-intersection-observer) ℹ︎&nbsp;[w3.org/TR/intersection-observer](https://www.w3.org/TR/intersection-observer/)